-The impact of pollen allergens on human health is primarily manifested by allergic diseases.
-Exposure to allergens from airborne pollen or their inhalation can trigger allergic responses of nose, eyes and bronchi (asthma).
-These allergic reactions can lead to sleep disturbance, decreased quality of life due to impaired mental health, productivity loss or decreased school performance of children, and high healthcare costs.
-The impact of climate change on pollen seasons, concentrations and allergenicity are expected to lead to increased exposure of the European population to pollen and aeroallergens in the future.
+Exposure to allergens from airborne pollen or their inhalation can trigger allergic responses in the nose, eyes, and bronchi (asthma), in turn causing sleep disturbance, decreased quality of life due to impaired mental health, productivity loss or decreased school performance of children, and high healthcare costs.
+The impact of climate change on pollen seasons, concentrations, and allergenicity is expected to increase exposure of the European population to pollen and aeroallergens in the future.

 Caveats